calzonees/RicherFoobar-Vencord/README.md

 - I am in no way, shape, or form a Discord modder.
 I simply swapped the app ids from the original plugin.
 - Therefore, unmodified, this plugin is intended to only work with s0hv's component.
 - If you are using a custom fb2k rich presence solution or otherwise, you will need to add its id to "appIds".
+- Using this plugin will cause the rich presence's elapsed/remaining time to stop functioning.

 #### Do not use public forks including this file as we cannot assure the legitmacy of the repo and its contents.